moeru-ai/ortts/crates/backend_chatterbox_multilingual/README.md

 Use `"model": "chatterbox-multilingual"` to activate this model, which defaults to English.

-Use `"model": "chatterbox-multilingual/{language}"` to set it to other languages. e.g: `chatterbox-multilingual/zh`
+Use `"model": "chatterbox-multilingual:{language}"` to set it to other languages. e.g: `chatterbox-multilingual:zh`

 ### Languages